mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     $ sudo chmod u=rwx,g=rwx,o=rx -R phabrepo
     $ /opt/phab/phabricator/bin/repository move-paths --from /home/hawksnest/phabrepo --to /opt/phabrepo

-..
-NOTE:: That last command migrates where repositories look for files.
+..  note:: That last command migrates where repositories look for files.

 We also exported the Phabricator database on the *old* server using...